 At Northwest Return to Work in Lynnwood, WA, our priority is helping employees get back to work faster so they can regain their financial security.

 Our skilled medical professionals specialize in workers’ compensation injuries, and we offer personalized service for work-related injuries and illnesses.

-If you would like to find out more about our quality workers’ compensation and injury care services for work-related illnesses and injuries, or to schedule a consultation with one of our providers, contact us today at (425) 774-9564 or complete our appointment request form online now.
+If you would like to find out more about our quality workers’ compensation and injury care services for work-related illnesses and injuries, or to schedule a consultation with one of our providers, Contact Us Today.
 We look forward to helping you successfully recover so you can get back to enjoying life.